svdmaar/homework/saturday_crew_210818.md

 1. Create a function that reads the first line from a file and returns it.
 1. Test it on the file you just wrote.
 Print the read string.
 1. Use this function also to read the file `hoje.txt`.
 This will throw an exception.
 Catch the exception outside your function.
-1. Make sure your code from question 4 still works.

 Good luck!